Skeleton Clustering: Dimension-Free Density-based Clustering: Skeleton Clustering Framework

 \section{Skeleton Clustering Framework}

-In this section, we formally introduce the skeleton clustering framework.
+~~~~~In this section, we formally introduce the skeleton clustering framework.
 Let $\XX= \{X_1, \dots, X_n\}$ be a random sample from an unknown distribution with density $p$ supported on a compact set $\calX \in \RR^d$.
 The goal of clustering is to partition $\XX$ into clusters $\XX_1, \dots \XX_S$, where $S$ is the final number of clusters.

 A summary of the skeleton clustering framework is provided in Algorithm~\ref{alg::SC}.
 Figure \ref{fig::ex02} illustrates the overall procedure of the skeleton clustering method.
 Starting with a collection of observations (panel (a)), we first find knots, the representative points of the entire data (panel (b)).
-Then we compute the corresponding Voronoi cells induced by the knots (panel (c)) and the edges associating the Voronoi cells (panel (d), this is the Delaunay triangulation).
-For each edge in the graph, we compute a density-based similarity measure that quantifies the closeness of each pair of knots.
-For the next step we segment knots into groups based on a linkage criterion (single linkage in this example), leading to the dendrogram in panel (e).
-Finally, we choose a threshold that cuts the dendrogram into $S = 2$ clusters (panel (f)) and assign cluster label to each observation according to the knot-cluster that it belongs to (panel (g)).
+Then we compute the corresponding Voronoi cells induced by the knots (panel (c)) and the edges connecting the nearby Voronoi cells (panel (d)).
+For each edge in the graph, we compute a density-aided similarity measure that quantifies the closeness of each pair of knots.
+For the next step, we segment knots into groups based on a linkage criterion (single linkage in this example), leading to the dendrogram in panel (e).
+Finally, we choose a threshold that cuts the dendrogram into $S = 2$ clusters (panel (f)) and assign a cluster label to each observation according to the knot-cluster that it belongs to (panel (g)).

-In summary, the skeleton clustering consists of the following five steps: \begin{itemize} \itemsep{-0.3em} \item[1.]
-Knots construction. \item[2.]
-Edges construction. \item[3.]
-Edge weights construction. \item[4.]
-Knots segmentation. \item[5.]
-Assignment of labels. \end{itemize} In what follows in this section, we provide a detailed description of each step except Step 3.
-Step 3 is the key step in our clustering framework where we incorporate the information from the underlying density into clustering and we defer the detailed discussion of Step 3 to Section~\ref{sec::construction} and Section~\ref{sec::theory}.
-We include a short analysis on the computational complexity of our skeleton clustering framework in Appendix \ref{sec::complexity}.
+In summary, the skeleton clustering consists of the following five steps: (1) Knots construction, (2) Edges construction, (3) Edge weights construction, (4) Knots segmentation, and (5) Assignment of labels.
+In what follows in this section, we provide a detailed description of each step except Step 3.
+Step 3 is the key step in our clustering framework where we incorporate the information from the underlying density for clustering in a less dimension-dependent way and we defer the detailed discussion of Step 3 to Section~\ref{sec::construction} and Section~\ref{sec::theory}.
+We include a short analysis of the computational complexity of our skeleton clustering framework in Appendix \ref{sec::complexity}.